DaveMaran/KatapultStandards/README.md

+# Katapult Coding Standards

+### This document has been produced as a guideline for all digital projects using HTML, CSS and JS.
+This is a living document and should be updated to include more tools or information when needed.

+For any queries please email david@katapult.co.uk

+---

 # HTML Styling
 Styling guidelines that should be followed for all HTML code produced for any Katapult digital project.
 These are a living document and should be updated where and when necessary to keep it inline with standards required.